graphnode/SFML.Net/readme.md

 * Zachariah Brown - active maintainer (contact@zbrown.net)
 * Diogo Gomes - the guy to blame if this fork breaks (dgomes@graphnode.com)

+## Using the Library
+The easy way, and what most people want, is to use the [nuget package](https://www.nuget.org/packages/Graphnode.SFML.Net) so use IDE package manager to get it.
+See the next part on how to build the source.

-## Download
+## Building the Source
-You can either download the source and build it (don't forget to download the CSFML files, read the Dependencies topic below)
+Run the Graphnode.SFML.Net.Build project to build the source.
+It will download the CSFML dependencies automatically and create the nuget package.
+* The bin folder contains the sfml.net assemblies.
+* The build folder contains the nuget package ready to go.
+* The obj folder should contain the downloaded csfml files.

 ## Running the Examples
-You need to [download](http://www.sfml-dev.org/download/csfml/) ([or build](https://github.com/SFML/CSFML/)) the CSFML DLLs from and place them in the `/lib/x86` and/or `/lib/x64` depending on the architecture(s) you want to build the examples on.

-Another dependency is the OpenTK library, this is required by some examples (opengl, vb and window) to run correctly.
-It is not required unless you plan on running the example programs that are included.
+Open the solution and start the project in the Examples folders.
+It should do everything automatically including downloading the csfml and required nuget packages (opentk).

 ## Building the Documentation
 You need to download the [Sandcastle Help File Builder (SHFB)](https://github.com/EWSoftware/SHFB) and then either use the Visual Studio plugin or standalone application to build the shfb project in the `/doc` directory.